NHSDigital/integration-adaptor-nhais/README.md

 Examples of outbound request to the Adaptor's API and inbound reply and unsolicited messages to the Inbound Supplier MQ are provided as part of the adaptor's User Acceptance Tests.

+Examples with filenames containing `app-j-` are copied from the _GP SYSTEMS SPECIFICATION - APPENDIX J - SAMPLE REGISTRATION EDIFACT MESSAGES_.
+Examples with filenames containing `live-` are sanitised copies of recent NHAIS live service transactions.

 #### Outbound Examples

 The [outbound_uat_data](src/intTest/resources/outbound_uat_data) folder contains examples of outbound